I’m a big fan of c-words.

 As I got older, I started writing song lyrics, hoping music would one day bring them to life.
 As luck would have it, that day came, and suddenly they were actual songs with a beginning, a middle and an end.
 Eventually they were recorded in various stages of completion.
 It was exhilarating.

-Then, the creating stopped.
+Then the creating stopped.
 Life happened.
 Years passed.
 Thankfully, I eventually found my way back to the curiosity and creativity that had always been such a big part of my life.
 I now write for Life as a Human, a wonderful online human-interest magazine.
 I enjoy creating in the kitchen everyday, and owe it to the goulash for my unending enthusiasm.
 The crocheting, however, has fallen by the wayside…at least for now!
-Homemade cards are still a big thing with me but, not wanting to compete with the stellar works of my youth, I’m now leaving them blank on the inside.
+Handmade cards are still a big thing with me but, not wanting to compete with the stellar works of my youth, I’m now leaving them blank on the inside.
 I also volunteer for the Victoria Women’s Transition House, an amazing organization that captured my heart many years ago.

 These days, you’ll find me living a writer’s life, making final edits on my first book – a memoir, No One in Their Right Mind, to be published in the not-too-distant future.
 And there’s always a random project on the go that includes, at the very least, a glue stick and some paint.
 My family, friends, yoga, nature and my acoustic guitar are an important part of an ever-growing gratitude list.